 Traps and Tips

 1.)
 Transitions.
 There are a few ways you can approach the transitions between the scenes.
 If your company excels at tag-outs, this edit is a common strategy with new players tagging out the player who has been onstage the longest and then initiating a new premise.
 It can be a nice finesse to include verbal or physical freeze tag conventions – repeating the prior line in a different and loaded way, or justifying your partner’s old pose in a new light – but this is by no means standard or necessary.
 It can be enough to tag or wave out the superfluous player and just confidently launch into the next step.
 A second approach that can work well in more theatrical venues is for the incoming player to create their new location in a different area of the stage in soft focus.
 This physical offer invites the staying character to wrap up their current scene so that they can simply turn and enter the established awaiting world.
 This can take a little practice in terms of the style and logistics, but has the added advantage that it encourages more robust locations and staging, and gives the new player a little more literal and figurative space to get a specific idea up and running for their partner to join.
 A third option consists of keeping one location consistent for the whole exploration and facilitating new combinations merely through entrances and exits.
-This replicates the central dynamic of Here Comes the Bus (which I explore in an upcoming blog) where the whole scene occurs in real time at one bus stop.
+This replicates the central dynamic of Here Comes the Bus (which I explore here) where the whole scene occurs in real time at one bus stop.

 2.)
 Relationships.
 Most wisdoms in regards to “stranger danger” and the like apply here.
 While it’s possible to explore one set of acquaintances or characters that are only tangentially connected, making relationships of this ilk the bread and butter of the form won’t set you up for success.
 The game can certainly have a lovely “slice of life” feeling, and doesn’t need to have overtly dramatic or “cliff hanger” plot points to thrive, but populating the world with virtual strangers results in a lot of heavy lifting just to make sense of why these two characters are sharing a scene.
 Relationships that share common histories increase the stakes, emotional intensity and narrative potentials.
 With only two scenes each (in the base model) it’s helpful for characters to know some of what their partner is going through so that they can make helpful assumptions and additions.
 This format also provides a wonderful opportunity to see a character in two contrasting settings, so embrace the chance to embody opposites and contradictions.
 If you’re a player entering the stream later in the series, it’s wise to keep in mind patterns and avoid replicating what types of relationships have already been amply seen – lovers, siblings, co-workers, neighbors, friends – as this also encourages variety and rich new dynamics.